Ex-Google boss buys yacht left behind by Russian oligarch - Breaking Latest News

 Antigua’s Ambassador to the US, Sir Ronald Sanders, said the buyer was Schmidt, reported Bloomberg.

-Die Yacht was linked to Andrey Guryev, who made his living in the fertilizer business and was sanctioned by the US Treasury Department last year after Russia invaded Ukraine.
-It is believed that Guryev has close ties with the Russian President Wladimir Putin entertains.
+The yacht was linked to Andrey Guryev, who made his money in the fertilizer business and was sanctioned by the US Treasury Department last year after Russia invaded Ukraine.
+Guryev is believed to have close ties with Russian President Vladimir Putin.

 According to Bloomberg, Guryev’s daughter tried to stop the auction by claiming the yacht was hers.